Skip to main content

 Cabinet Member for Finance

-In Plymouth we are not alone in experiencing huge pressures on our finances due to reducing funding from the Government, high inflation and exceptional demand and cost pressures in social care services.
+In Plymouth we are not alone in experiencing huge pressures on our finances due to rising costs and exceptional demand and cost pressures in social care services.

-And like everyone’s household bills, our external costs have also been rising steeply at the same time as the cost-of-living crisis is causing more people to need vital social care and housing support.
+And like everyone’s household bills, our costs have continued to rise steeply at the same time as more people need vital social care and housing support.

-We are doing whatever we can bring as much stability to the Council’s finances as we can to protect valued local services.
+Our financial position remains serious, but we are determined to bring as much stability to the Council’s finances as we can and carry on delivering valued local services and investing in Plymouth’s future.

-You can help by giving your views about what what’s most important to you and your ideas for helping us balance the books.
+You can help by giving your views about what’s most important to you and letting us have your ideas for helping us balance the books.
 Please take a few minutes to complete the survey and have your say.

 Have your say